 Transportation Article § 21-810 of the Maryland Annotated Code, effective October 1, 2009, authorizes the State Highway Administration (SHA), Maryland Transportation Authority (MdTA) and Maryland State Police (MSP) to use automated speed enforcement (ASE) technology in work zones.
-For additional details of the law authorizing the use of automated speed enforcement systems in highway work zones, refer to Senate Bill 277, Chapter 500 of the 2009 Acts of the Maryland General Assembly.
+For additional details of the law authorizing the use of automated speed enforcement systems in highway work zones, refer to Transportation Article § 21-810 of the Maryland Annotated Code.

 The following are highlights of the law: